 Aarhus University Seal

-If you have worked on an assignment in cooperation with others, all co-authors need to give their permission to make use of the work.
+If you have worked on an assignment in cooperation with others, you have shared copyright to the assignment, and must agree with the decision to share it

 If your lecturer would like to use your work as an example for other students by, for example, sharing it on Brightspace, this requires that you give your consent.
-Moreover, your name must also appear in connection with the published assignment.
+You decide whether your name should appear in connection with the assignment being shared.

 Theses and assignments